-88. In March 2001, Argentina provided information on the Bolivarian Republic of Venezuela's import restrictions on Argentine garlic because of Urocystis cepulae that had been imposed since 1997.
+104. In March 2001, Argentina provided information on Venezuela's import restrictions on Argentine garlic because of Urocystis cepulae that had been imposed since 1997.
 According to the terms of the Andean Pact no quarantine measures had been adopted against Argentina.
 Regarding potatoes, Argentina had begun efforts to gain access to the Venezuelan market in 1996, and had provided the necessary information for a risk assessment.
-Argentina expressed concern at the seeming lack of will on the part of the Bolivarian Republic of Venezuela to make progress on both issues.
+Argentina expressed concern at the seeming lack of will on the part of Venezuela to make progress on both issues.
 In addition, Argentina was concerned about a lack of coherence in the application of resolution 431 of the mandatory sanitary and phytosanitary standards of the Andean Community, which it would raise with the Andean Community.
-The Bolivarian Republic of Venezuela believed that Argentine and Andean Community phytosanitary standards were not compatible.
-Colombia requested Argentine and Andean Community phytosanitary standards were not compatible.
+Venezuela explained that there was no lack of will to move forward on these issues.
+Regarding garlic, the administrative process to set up the necessary protocols was ongoing.
+With respect to potatoes, Venezuela believed that Argentine and Andean Community phytosanitary standards were not compatible.
+Colombia requested Argentina to submit its concerns to the Andean Community.

-89. In July 2001, Argentina informed the Committee that bilateral meetings had been held, and although the problem had not been completely solved, the Bolivarian Republic of Venezuela had demonstrated a will to find a solution.
-In October 2001, Argentina requested a technical reply from the Bolivarian Republic of Venezuela to the questions raised during a recent bilateral meeting on the sanitary restrictions on potato imports, so as to facilitate the start of trading in this product.
-The Bolivarian Republic of Venezuela replied that it was seeking to prevent the introduction of pests that existed in Argentina but were exotic to the Bolivarian Republic of Venezuela.
-The sanitary services were evaluating the appropriateness of alternative methods, such as pest free areas, that would meet Argentina's legitimate trade concerns and the Bolivarian Republic of Venezuela's appropriate level of protection.
+105. In July 2001, Argentina informed the Committee that bilateral meetings had been held, and although the problem had not been completely solved, Venezuela had demonstrated a will to find a solution.
+In October 2001, Argentina requested a technical reply from Venezuela to the questions raised during a recent bilateral meeting on the sanitary restrictions on potato imports, so as to facilitate the start of trading in this product.
+Venezuela replied that it was seeking to prevent the introduction of pests that existed in Argentina but were exotic to Venezuela.
+The sanitary services were evaluating the appropriateness of alternative methods, such as pest free areas, that would meet Argentina's legitimate trade concerns and Venezuela's appropriate level of protection.